Do you know who represents you in Parliament?

 So we’re embarking on more outreach to wider demographics, hoping to show all kinds of people what you can do with a simple email to your representative.
 Keep an eye on our blog and our research pages to see our progress.

 Like most of our projects, WriteToThem is open source and can be repurposed for use anywhere, by anyone.
-However, if you’d like to run a similar service, we recommend using our WriteInPublic platform, or the WriteIt codebase.
-Both grew out of WriteToThem, but both are much easier to deploy and modify for your own needs.
+However, if you’d like to run a similar service, we recommend using the WriteIt codebase.
+It grew out of WriteToThem, but is much easier to deploy and modify for your own needs.

 Subscribe to our newsletter.